Berome Moore Cave

 Brod’s historical report credits Stan Sides with finding the one-foot by six inch breathing hole at the foot of the sink at the conclusion of a Tom Moore mapping trip.
 Brod says Stan and Tex dug like mad until the hole was big enough to get in.
 Once underground, according to Brod, Tex was off like a shot into virgin passage.
 Sides and Brod proceeded at a more measured pace in the cavern so vast their carbide lights could not penetrate the darkness.
 Thus began the Berome Moore Cave adventures for wild caving visitors and grotto members and research by the scientific community.

-Today, Perry County has 675 + known caves, more than any other county in the state, including Missouri’s longest, Crevice Cave (29+ miles long), a neighbor to Berome Moore Cave which has over 18 miles of mapped passages and more to be surveyed.
+Today, Perry County has 675 + known caves, more than any other county in the state, including Missouri’s longest, Crevice Cave (30+ miles surveyed), a neighbor to Berome Moore Cave which has over 18 miles of mapped passages and more to be surveyed.